 - Our body knows how to heal itself!
 I urge you to slow down and listen to what your body is telling you!
 We must take good care of ourselves in order to keep ourselves in Balance and enjoy the beauty of each season!

 Allow me to share my favorite Soup Recipe…..

 Butternut squash soup – with an Ayurvedic twist!

 This Soup is a Tridoshic soup, good for all doshas in the fall season.

 Butternut squash is a unique one in itself!
-It is unique in that it is not only hearty, yet also drain excess fluids because of a mild diuretic nature, therefore while it is balancing for Vata, it won’t increase Kapha, unlike most squashes!
-The addition of carrots along with a perfect blend of spices and a spoonful of Ghee (the elixir of life as it is for me!) make this soup Vata balancing and even more suitable for the Fall season.
+It is unique in that it is not only hearty, yet also drains excess fluids because of a mild diuretic nature, therefore while it is balancing for Vata, it won’t increase Kapha, unlike most squashes!
+The addition of carrots and tomatoes along with a perfect blend of spices and a spoonful of Ghee (the elixir of life) makes this soup Vata balancing and even more suitable for the Fall season.

 - 1 medium butternut squash – peeled, seeded and cubed